mattvenn/extracticon/README.md

 # Testing

+Circuit board is rated for 1.8KW Max.
-55C running a 2kw fan heater for 30 minutes.
-Thermal cutout set to 60.
+We tested 2KW for 30 minutes.

 ![front](photos/IR_front.jpg)

+This thermal picture shows maximum of 55C so internal thermal cutout set to 60C.

 # Todo